 When you start heating and cooling an entire house instead of a small apartment, the utility expenses can be rather high.
 You can avoid this issue by asking to see the energy profile of where you plan to live so that you can budget for this expense.

 5. Don’t hire someone who only takes cash.

-Because you are completing an interstate move, it is essential that you have a written record of your transaction.
-A company that demands only cash could take your items and never return it.
-Since your belongings will be out of sight for an awhile, it helps to protect yourself by paying with debit or credit cards.
+Because you are completing an interstate move, you must have a written record of your transaction.
+A company that demands only cash could take your items and never return them.
+Since your belongings will be out of sight for a while, it helps protect yourself by paying with debit or credit cards.
 Even a receipt is better than nothing at all.

 6. Ask about the amount of insurance that the movers carry.

 Federal rules in the United States make it mandatory for an agency to offer the option to purchase a standard coverage policy when moving.
 Most of these plans are based on the weight of your belongings instead of their value.
 That’s why you need to consider the amount of insurance that will protect you when moving from NY to NJ.

 7. Receive an estimate in-person instead of over the phone.

 You’ll want to contact multiple professional agencies for your move to New Jersey to see how the rates compare.
 Reputable firms will always send a representative to inspect your items in person.

 Small moves from an apartment might qualify for some flat-rate specials with some companies, but it always helps to have someone present to see your things instead of trying to understand how you’re describing them.